gabet2/STAT542/README.md

 ## KMeans

-We exclude unintersting words like water, salt, sugar. **We only include products whose ingredients are contained in a master dictionary constructed from the 1000 most common ingredients**.
+We exclude uninteresting words like water, salt, sugar. **We only include products whose ingredients are contained in a master dictionary constructed from the 1000 most common ingredients**.

 ### Cluster 1: Nuts